0xPolygon/polygon-docs/docs/pos/overview.md

 The Polygon Proof-of-Stake (PoS) network, originally launched as Matic Network in June 2020, has been upgraded a number of times since inception.
 Initially designed to scale Ethereum through a sidechain, a new discussion on the Polygon forum proposes upgrading Polygon PoS into a zero-knowledge (ZK)-based validium on Ethereum.

 If passed, Polygon PoS would adopt the execution environment of Polygon zkEVM along with a dedicated data availability layer.
 The new architecture would be inherently interoperable, through an in-development interop-layer, with a broader network of ZK-powered Layer 2 (L2) chains on Ethereum.

 Polygon PoS will continue to be foundational infrastructure for a wide array of decentralized applications and services.
 More details about the overarching vision of a unified ecosystem of L2s on Ethereum can be found in the Learn section.

-## Transaction Lifecycle
+## Transaction lifecycle

 The following cyclical workflow outlines the operational mechanics of today's Polygon PoS architecture: